Audit logs are included with every Cal.com organization plan and are turned on by default. You must be an organization or team admin to view them.

 | Seat rescheduled | When a seat was moved to a different time |

-How to view audit logs
+How to view booking audit logs

 Reading the timeline